BiocPy/developer_guide/README.v2.md

     pass
 ```

 There is no need to waste time constructing the most perfectly descriptive type for your arguments or return values; just use a simple hint with minimal nesting and put the details in the docstring instead.
+This [reddit post](https://www.reddit.com/r/Python/comments/10zdidm/why_type_hinting_sucks/) perfectly sums up some of these ideas.

 # Have fun!